LightInTheDarkNight/startup/README.md

 Will provide login, game settings, and game play elements in a streamlined flow.
 Will help chat experience to be seamless and integrated with other code areas.

 #### Web Service
 Authentication - Use of the third party GetOTP service to verify emails and phone numbers used on the website.
 Potential integration with SSO providers, including Apple, Google, and Facebook.
 Chat features potentially added this way.
+Functinoality endpoint for game observation/multiplayer updating.
+Testing, temporary endpoint for clearing the database.

 #### Authentication
 Users will have individual logins and basic profile information associated with them.